CK Logo

 Another Udemy offering, The Project Management Course, includes seven hours of on-demand video and 28 downloadable resources.
 The main goal is to turn a project management beginner into a pro.
 The course includes a comparison between Agile and Waterfall.
 These are the core methodologies used in project management.

-Brain Sensei: Complete PMP Exam Prep Course
+Brain Sensei: PMP® Exam Prep Course & Simulator Combo

 • Skill Level: Beginner, Intermediate, Advanced